 Every year, the royal entourage visits a town or municipality in the Netherlands as part of the celebrations.
 The royal family visited two locations in 2014 – after calling by Graft-De Rijp, they headed to Amstelveen.

 As a city built on trade, Amsterdammers love to haggle and bargain.
 The vrijmarkt (literally ‘free market’) gives everyone and their mum the chance to sell their second-hand things on the streets and parks of Amsterdam, creating one of the world's largest flea markets.

 And it’s not only second-hand wares on offer - plenty of food stalls spring up to fuel your bargain hunting frenzy!
 Read more about the citywide street market.

 Aside from children being able to try their hand at trading on King’s Day, there are also plenty more activities taking place across the city for the young and young at heart including face-painting, games and sports events.
 Check the King’s Day family fun page for more information.

 King's Night & Day parties

 King's Day is a public holiday but certainly not a day of rest.
 The Dutch, expats and tourists alike flock to Amsterdam for a day of celebration.
-Plans for the 2014 are not yet set in stone, but the fun traditionally begins on the eve of the big day (King’s Night) with the carnival atmosphere continuing throughout the city on King’s Day.
+The fun traditionally begins on the eve of the big day (King’s Night) with the carnival atmosphere continuing throughout the city on King’s Day.
 DJs play parties on public squares, brightly decorated boats fill canals and live music spills onto streets from cafe patios.
 Read more about King’s Day events.